 Lisa has negotiated environmental provisions in leases and purchase and sale agreements, with a focus on environmental indemnity provisions.
 Lisa has also represented clients on a variety of hotel transactions, including issues related to the Shade Hotel.

 Lisa has handled a variety of matters involving environmental contamination in soil and groundwater.
 She has represented clients in front of federal and state environmental agencies, including the United States Environmental Protection Agency Region IX, the Department of Toxic Substances Control, the State Water Resources Control Board, and the Regional Water Quality Control Boards.
 She has experience with remediation agreements and consent decrees, as well as oversight of environmental remediation projects.

-Lisa has represented numerous clients in matters related to National Pollution Discharge Elimination System (NPDES) permits, notices of violation, and matters pertaining to Total Maximum Daily Loads, including negotiation of a tolling agreement with the State Water Resources Control Board.
-She has succeeded in having Notices of Violation issued to clients rescinded.
+Lisa has represented numerous clients in matters related to National Pollutant Discharge Elimination System (NPDES) permits, notices of violation, and matters pertaining to Total Maximum Daily Loads, including negotiation of a tolling agreement with the State Water Resources Control Board.
+She has succeeded in having notices of violation issued to clients rescinded.
 In October 2015, she was successful in having her client (a port) removed from an EPA Oil Pollution Act/Clean Water Act Section 311 Order For Removal, Mitigation or Prevention of a Substantial Threat of Oil Discharge.

 Honors & Awards

 Top Rated Environmental Lawyer by Super Lawyers, 2012-2017

 Past Chair, Los Angeles County Bar Environmental Section Executive Committee

 Former Member, Los Angeles County Bar Environmental Section Executive Committee